Selvam-T/POS/Project/Documentation/product_management.md

 # Product Management: Design, Behavior, and Integration

-This document summarizes the Product Management feature (Product.ui / open_product_panel) and how it integrates with Sales scanning, the in-memory cache, and the database.
+This document summarizes the Product Management feature (product_menu.ui / open_product_panel) and how it integrates with Sales scanning, the in-memory cache, and the database.

 ## Goals
 - Provide a focused UI to ADD, REMOVE, and UPDATE products.